wtesto/SpeciesOccurrenceMapping/README.md

 works nicely with loops or (preferably) the `purrr` package if you want to automate this process for a group of taxa.

+There are a total of three sections in this walkthrough, each of which will focus on making maps with different types of inputs.
+For the sake of clarity, I include all the steps in Part 1, but have focused on just the important differences in parts 2 and 3.
+If you want to be able to make these maps "out of the box", you can use the R scripts that are available in this repository.
+There are three of them, and they all have all of the steps that you need to produce a finished map.
+Each script filename starts with a prefix that corresponds to the parts of this walkthrough.

 # Part 1: Single species, whole country occurrence map

 ### Loading & checking occurrence data